Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems

 For the global case, the nonmagnetic point group has to be used, whereas for the local case, the nonmagnetic site symmetry group has to be used instead.
 Since there are only 21 nonmagnetic point groups with broken inversion symmetry, it is feasible to calculate all allowed leading terms of the expansion \eqref{eq:chi_expansion}.
 This was done for the zeroth, first, and some second order terms in Refs.~\cite{Ciccarelli2016,Zelezny2017}.
 The results for the zeroth and first order terms are given in Table \ref{table:point_groups1}.

-The lowest order even field is typically given by $\chi^{(0)}$, which corresponds to a FL torque.
+The lowest order even field is typically given by $\chi^{(0)}$, which corresponds to a field-like torque.
 In some cases such a term is, however, prohibited by symmetry and the lowest order even field is second order in magnetization.
 This is the case of the cubic zinc-blende or half-heusler crystal ferromagnets with space group $F\bar{4}$3m, for instance.
 Under strain, however, these materials exhibit an even field at the zeroth order in magnetization (in other words, a field-like torque) \cite{Chernyshov2009}.
 In contrast, MnSi and its parent compounds adopt the $P2_13$ space group and display a field-like torque even without strain \cite{Hals2013b}.

-More generally, the connection between the SOT field and the applied electric field can be categorized generally in three different types illustrated in Fig. \ref{fig:Rashba_Dresselhaus}: generalized Rashba and Dresselhaus coupling schemes, and a coupling such that the magnetic field is proportional to the electric field that we refer to as a Weyl coupling [Fig. \ref{fig:Rashba_Dresselhaus}(d)].
+More generally, the connection between the SOT field and the applied electric field can be categorized in three different types illustrated in Fig. \ref{fig:Rashba_Dresselhaus}: Rashba and Dresselhaus coupling schemes, and a coupling such that the SOT field is collinear to the electric field that we refer to as Weyl coupling [Fig. \ref{fig:Rashba_Dresselhaus}(d)].
 These denominations are taken in analogy with the spin-textures in the momentum space of the Rashba, Dresselhaus and Weyl spin-orbit coupling further discussed in Subsection \ref{s:rashbatorque}.